-The range of potential risks and opportunity for breaches has certainly widened in recent years.
-According to a study3 sponsored by Boston-based health data security company Censinet, 61 percent of health care providers are not confident in their ability to combat ransomware, which is up 6 percentage points from pre-COVID-19.
+The range of potential risks and opportunities for breaches has certainly widened in recent years.
+According to a study3 sponsored by Boston-based health data security company Censinet, 61 percent of health care providers are not confident in their ability to combat ransomware.
 Familiarizing yourself and your team with the appropriate knowledge is step one in bolstering your organization’s security.
 Knowing the threats as outlined by the 405(d) Task Force in HICP is a good place to start.
 From there, you can identify the red flags and areas of vulnerability that need to be addressed.

 Step Two: Establish the Proper Team

 You know the old saying that “Rome wasn’t built in a day?”
 The same is true for your organization’s DRBC plan—it takes time.
 Prior to crafting the plan, it is essential to have the right group of stakeholders at the table.
 Note that this will vary based on organization size and specialty of various roles.
 Some organizations dedicate entire departments to certain areas, while others assign individuals who wear multiple hats.
 Best practice is to include representatives from the following areas to build a strong DRBC task force: